daleal/asymmetric/README.md

 ## Aknowledgements

-This project wouldn't be possible without [Encode](https://github.com/encode), as literally all hard dependencies (`Starlette` and `httpx`) are developed by them.
+This project wouldn't be possible without [Encode](https://github.com/encode), as literally all hard dependencies (`starlette` and `httpx`) are developed by them.
 Even `uvicorn` is theirs.
 Thanks guys! `asymmetric` also takes inspiration from [`FastAPI`](https://github.com/tiangolo/fastapi) on some implementation details, so thank you too for such an awesome project.
 Also, I want to thank **every person** who has given me some kind of advice or that has had to listen to me going on and on **and on** about this project and the reasons that make it **great**.
 Finally, thank you!
 Yes, you!
 If you are reading this, there is a good chance that you have at least some interest in `asymmetric`.
 If you have feedback, if you find a bug, if you want to ask for a _feature_ or even if you just want to talk, I'd be glad to hear from you!
 You're the reason this project exists ♥.

 ## Resources